noah-nuebling/github-actions-test/Readme.md

 ## Tips

-**Keyboard shortcuts right from your mouse!**
+**Brightness, Volume, and Media controls right from your mouse!**

 MMF Let's you use any key on your keyboard directly from your mouse.
 Even keys only found on Apple keyboards like 'Increase Brightness', 'Decrease Volume' or 'Play-Pause'.

 If you don't have Apple Keyboard at hand, hold Option (⌥) to reveal the Apple-Keyboard exclusive keys in a dropdown menu!

+<screenshot

-You can also use this to do anything from your mouse by hooking into other stuff like Apple Shortcuts!
+You can also use keyboard shorcuts to do anything from your mouse by hooking into other stuff like Apple Shortcuts!

 P sick right?